Cubic nonlinear squeezing and its decoherence: Cubic squeezing of various approximative quantum states and its decoherence

 Until now we have analyzed only decoherence of the ideal cubic state.
-Let us now relax this assumption and investigate quantum states that are closer to experimental reality.
-First we consider quantum states that still have perfect nonlinearity but accompanied by undesired quantum fluctuations.
-The state itself can be described by density operator
+Let us now relax this assumption and investigate quantum states that are closer to experimental reality. \cor{Let us start by quantum states that are produced by perfect nonlinearity but are no longer \uprava{initially pure minimal uncertainty states}.
+Such states can be described by density operator}